mcrossover97/CO2REAKT/README.md

 ### 3. Extended CO2REAKT Framework
 - **Description**: An extension of the CO2REAKT framework designed to account for HCl concentration in solutions containing salts.
 - **Inputs**: Similar to the original framework, with additional consideration of HCl concentration.
+The amounts of species in the process of complete dissolution calcite and dolomite in HCl are tabulated in two .csv files in the `stoichiometry/` directory.
 - **Activity Models**: Uses general activity models such as HKF, Davies, and Debye-Huckel for all aqueous species, including CO₂.
 - **Functionality**: Though less accurate than the original framework, it effectively accounts for the impact of HCl on CO₂ solubility, highlighting the significant errors (up to 1063%) that can occur if HCl is not considered.